ksom-coe/ksom-coe.github.io/research/index.md

             At KSoM, we believe in the power of curiosity-driven research combined with a collaborative spirit.
 Our work spans pure and applied mathematics, contributing to both theoretical advancements and solving complex real-world problems.
 We encourage interdisciplinary collaboration and provide state-of-the-art resources to support our research endeavors.
         </p>
         <p>
             This page provides an in-depth look into our core research areas, highlighting the specific problems we tackle and the methodologies we employ.
 We aim to inspire future mathematicians and provide a clear insight into the intellectual vibrancy that defines KSoM.
+Our research is broadly categorized into the following groups:
         </p>
     </div>
 </section>